Can laser eye surgery fix astigmatism?

 If you’re considering laser eye surgery to correct astigmatism, consulting with an experienced ophthalmologist or refractive surgeon is crucial.
 They will evaluate your eyes, perform necessary tests, and determine the most suitable treatment options for your condition.

 Not everyone is a candidate for laser vision correction.
-A thorough assessment is essential to ensure optimal results and minimize potential risks.
+A thorough assessment is essential to ensure optimal results and minimize potential risks.6Saragoussi JJ, et al. Quality of life after LASIK: part II.
+Quality of life and satisfaction of a population of patients treated with LASIK [in French].
+J Fr Ophtalmol.
+2011;34:294–302.

-Find out if you are suitable for laser eye surgery by taking our 2 min self test!
+Find out if you are suitable for laser eye surgery by taking our 2-minute self test!

 Find out if you are suitable for vision correction